Community-Oriented Lab for Autism and Behavioral Interventions (COLAB)

 Picture

 Dr. Sarah Edmunds is an Assistant Professor in the Department of Psychology at the University of South Carolina.
-She also has a joint appointment in the special education program within the Department of Educational Studies.
 She received her PhD in Clinical Psychology from the University of Washington and completed her predoctoral internship at Duke University Medical Center and postdoctoral fellowship at Boston Children’s Hospital.
 She is glad to be back in the south, where she grew up.
-At UofSC, Dr. Edmunds is a member of the CAN autism excellence initiative.
+At USC, Dr. Edmunds is a member of the CAN autism excellence initiative.
 She is also a member of the RISE research network’s implementation science team.
 In her free time, she enjoys hiking, reading, theatre, and cooking for her friends.
-She can be reached at sredmunds@sc.edu.
+She can be reached at [email protected].

 Graduate Students